FlyingPhish/YetAnotherNessusParser/README.md

 - Modular design for easy extension

 ## To-Do
-- [x] Create the dammed thing
+- [X] Create the dammed thing
-- [x] Obligatory ASCII art banner for the haters (it isn't a proper tool without one)
+- [X] Obligatory ASCII art banner for the haters (it isn't a proper tool without one)
-- [x] Make it pretty 👉👈
+- [X] Make it pretty 👉👈
-- [ ] Capture all vulnerability information such as CWE and etc
+- [X] Capture all vulnerability information such as CWE and etc
-- [ ] Capture all scan information (context)
+- [X] Capture all scan information (context)
-- [ ] Print more stats on the Nessus file
+- [X] Print more stats on the Nessus file
+- [ ] Ensure proper typing on JSON object 🤓 (priority pls)
 - [ ] Create .txt output for all CVEs, CWEs, Stats and other
 - [ ] Write to XLSX
 - [ ] Expand XLSX functionality to include tabs for various things such as all vulns, host info, scan info, grouped plugins